aditya-88/apoco/README.md

 ## Results ##

-The program outputs a tab delimited `apoeCounts.txt` file with the sample name and raw read counts for each `APOE` allele.
+Unless specified an output file location, the program outputs a tab delimited `apoeCounts.tsv` file with the sample name and raw read counts for each `APOE` allele in the current directory as the input.
-Tis file is created in the same directory as the one provided to the program, so, please make sure that you have R/W permission.

 Example: